 On Golden Pond (1981)

 Fonda had long yearned to work with her famous father, Henry, when she purchased the screen rights to this play about the strained relationship between an adult daughter and her curmudgeonly, aging dad.
-The rift onscreen between Jane’s Chelsea and Henry’s Norman mirrored their own life, and they became the first father-daughter duo to earn Oscar nominations for their roles in the same film.
-The real-life tension between the two lends the film a bittersweet authenticity, only enhanced by the fact that Jane ended up accepting her father’s Oscar on his behalf only a few months before he died.
+The rift on-screen between Jane's Chelsea and Henry's Norman mirrored their own lives, and they became the first father-daughter duo to earn Oscar nominations for their roles in the same film.
+The real-life tension between the two lends the film a bittersweet authenticity, only enhanced by the fact that Jane ended up accepting her father's Oscar on his behalf only a few months before he died.

 Related: Stars and their famous fathers